 (around 1/4 of Sega World Bournemouth became an arcade called Fun Central)

 As for the fate of Sega World's games itself, this is quite a patchy area.
 The whereabouts of the VR simulators are unknown now entirely.
 While it is known that places like Las Vegas in Soho and The Heart Of Gaming in Croydon bought some of their machines (Naomi cabs, dance games, VS City cabs), most others from what I can gather were sold to a company called JNC Sales.
 They then sold them off themselves, although not many people knew about this, so I'd imagine most went to actual arcades instead of collectors, unfortunately.

 The plans to make the Trocadero a 'pod' hotel apparently fell through last year, although there are now plans for another, yet non-pod hotel.
-Finally, here is the Trocadero as of right now:
+5 years on from closure, here is the Trocadero as of right now: